Essential finite generation of extensions of valuation rings: Henselian valuation rings and some ramification theory

 \begin{proof} (1) $\Rightarrow$ (2) By Lemma \ref{lem:Nagata-hensel-domains}, $A$ must be a local ring.
 By the bijection of Proposition \ref{prop:extensions-valuations} it follows that $A$ must be the unique valuation ring of $L$ that dominates $V$.

 Conversely, assume (2).
 Let $B$ be a domain that is an integral extension of $V$.
 By Lemma \ref{lem:Nagata-hensel-domains} again, it suffices to show that $B$ is local.
 Let $L = \Frac(B)$.
 Then $L/K$ is algebraic.
 If $A$ is the integral closure of $V$ in $L$, then $B \subset A$ is integral.
-Since $A$ is local by (2), Lying Over and the fact that only maximal ideals of $A$ can contract to maximal ideals of $B$ imply that $B$ must also be local. \end{proof}
+Since $A$ is local by (2), $B$ must also be local.
+Indeed, the unique maximal ideal of $A$ must contract to the unique maximal ideal of $B$ because $B \subset A$ is an integral extension \cite[Cor.\ 5.8, Thm.\ 5.10]{AM69}. \end{proof}

 \begin{Remark} In terms of valuations, Corollary \ref{cor:Henselian-valuations} can be reinterpreted as saying that if $\nu$ is a valuation of a field $K$, then the valuation ring of $\nu$ is Henselian if and only if for every algebraic extension $L/K$, there exists a unique valuation $\omega$ of $L$ (up to equivalence) that extends $\nu$. \end{Remark}